 16. Read the question carefully.
 If you missed a sentence or two, your idea of the question will be totally different!
 Furthermore, there might be some pesky one liner sub-part of a question hidden just below the main text.
 (E.g. asking you to draw the electric field lines on the diagram) You can miss the sub-part if you just jumped straight into the main question.

 17. Draw diagram if you are unable to visualise the question.
-It will help you in the process of answering the question.
+This aids in understanding and enhances the clarity of your responses.

 18. Do not cram at the last minute!
-It is not effective and may do long term damage to your health.
+Resist the temptation to cram before exams.
+Last-minute studying is ineffective and can negatively impact your long-term health.

 19. Read more advanced text only if you are able to cope with it.
 If you are able to cope with it, the concepts will help you greatly.
 You will be able to understand the topics much better than your peers.